-- 5.2 Design Equipment to Identify Deposit Types via Camera.
-Design/select camera and lighting systems to provide sufficient performance to make positive identification and then select the appropriate means to prepare the surface. - 5.3 Design and Test Cleaning/Brushing Equipment.
-Equipment will be designed to remove the scales and deposits found on the inside of cast-iron pipe.
+5.3 Design and Test Cleaning/Brushing Equipment.
+Equipment will be designed to remove scales and deposits found inside cast-iron pipe.
 Tests will be conducted on line pipe to ensure that appropriate cleaning is performed by the system.

 The deliverables for this task will be the Prototype Pipe Wall Cleaning Robot Train with Pan/Zoom/Tilt (PZT) Camera along with its corresponding electrical/electronics schematics, mechanical drawings, and descriptive report documenting assembly, maintenance and operation.